- Pain just below the buttock

 Compression Leggings for Hamstring and Upper Leg Muscle Support

 Compression wear is not just preventative wear for exercise.
 Compression wear can also aid in muscle injury support and reduce swelling during recovery time.
 If you are considering compression wear look for graduated compression.
-Graduated compression provides tight compression at the lower end of your limb and gradually decreases compression force toward the top of the limb.
+Graduated compression provides tight compression at the lower end of your limb and gradually decreases compressive force toward the top of the limb.
 This is important for circulation and inflammation reduction.
-The Sub Sports RX Graduated Compression Base layer Leggings / Tights provide great comfortable compression at a reasonable price.
-The long leggings for men and long leggings or 3/4 leggings for women are a good choice for hamstring support during exercise or injury recovery.
 To properly support the hamstring muscles the leggings need to not only cover the thigh but must also go down past the knee as the hamstring muscles connect the pelvis to the bones in the lower leg.
-The Sub Sports RX Graduated Compression Leggings come in all sizes and have a choice of colors.
+Compression leggings for men as well compression leggings for women come in all sizes, have a choice of colors and are available in various price points.
 Can be worn alone or under pants.

 Massage Tools for Self Treatment of the Hamstring Muscles